C2SM/git-course/beginner/Exercise_3_restore_merge.md

    * *daily_program*
    * *evening_activity*

+> [!TIP]
-> **Note**: Try to avoid merge conflicts by not changing the same part of a file in two branches you want to merge (usually the *main* branch and a branch you want to merge into the *main* branch).
+> Try to avoid merge conflicts by not changing the same part of a file in two branches you want to merge (usually the *main* branch and a branch you want to merge into the *main* branch).
 There are, of course, ways to deal with merge conflicts, and we will learn how to deal with them later in this course, but for now we will try to avoid them.
 If you follow the descriptions below, you should not run into a merge conflict.

 1. Switch to a new branch for the evening activity.